 We are very proud to have our very own school parliament.
 This is an opportunity to hear the views of all pupils through a democratic process.

-Each class has a class councillor.
-The councillors are responsible for collecting the views and issues raised in their classes.
-In Year Six, instead of councillors, there are two MPs (Members of Parliament) who lead their council in bi-weekly meetings.
-They take minutes and chair the meeting, supported by the Deputy Headteacher.
-The MPs then meet with the Headteacher each half term and announce their outcomes in assembly.
+Each class has two members of parliament.
+The members of parliament are responsible for collecting the views and issues raised in their classes.
+The MPs lead the bi-weekly meetings.
+They take minutes and are supported by the Head of School, who chairs the meeting, to discuss their views and share their findings.

-A special 'Polling Day' takes place to vote for the councillors and MPs children have to visit the school hall to vote on ballot papers and enter into a box.
-This all took place in September.
+A special 'Polling Day' takes place to vote for the councillors and MPs- children have to visit the school hall to vote on ballot papers and enter into a box.

-The MSPs and Cabinet Members are extremely proud to be selected.
-They feel they speak for the children, and are excellent role models for the school.
-They have to be reliable, demonstrate the Delta Values, and may also give up some of their own time to volunteer for this position.
+The MPs are extremely proud to be selected.
+They feel privileged to be able to speak on behalf of their peers, and are excellent role models for the school.
+All MPs are expected to be reliable, demonstrate the Delta Values, and may also need to give up some of their own time to volunteer for this position.